"Whenever people ask me if I like football from now on, I say, 'Yes, I do like football. But not Burnley. Burnley can fuck off'."

 - UK indy wrestler Sha Samuels' gimmick is that he's a football hooligan who enjoys meat pies.

 - Word of God says the Warhammer Orcs are modelled after British football hooligans.
 Jervis Johnson is a big fan of British football, and his idea was to mock the hooligans as making them orcs: Warhammer Orcs are the same in comparison on stupidity for bricks as what bricks are to football hooligans.
+This was carried over wholesale with the Warhammer 40,000 incarnation of Orks.

 - The popular table football game Subbuteo incorporated a lot of clever marketing gimmicks which meant if you had enough time and money, you could buy from a formidable catalgue of extras that meant your tabletop footballers could eventually turn out in their own stadium, complete with stands, working footlights, scoreboards, advertising hoardings, TV crews, St John's ambulancemen, cigar-smoking manager and subs in the dugout, policemen, stewards, programme salesmen, pie stall.... some fans of the game turned their Subbuteo playing areas into an art-form not unlike model railway layouts.
 Whilst the official Subbuteo vendor sold fans in packets of fifty to populate your model terraces, other enterprising and strictly unofficial vendors added topics the licenced dealers frowned on.
 In the form of Subbuteo soccer hooligans and streakers (male and female) that in an expanded rule set could be randomly deployed to disrupt matches... fully equipped riot policemen soon followed.